TitansProductions/TP-Dailyrewards/README.md

 - Tooltips / Hover Text while hovering to a button, displaying item title and description (https://i.imgur.com/bQ65AEQ.png)

+- Max days for getting daily rewards are 28 (4 Weeks).

 - Some basic images are included (Suggested images size is: 128 x 91 | 128 x 128), otherwise displaying images will not be correct.

 Commands: